abhiTronix/vidgear/docs/contribution/PR.md

 ## Frequently Asked Questions

-### Why Do my Changes Take so Long to Be Reviewed and/or Merged?
+**Q1.
+Why do my changes taking so long to be Reviewed and/or Merged?**

 Please be patient.
 It can take up to several days before your pull request can be fully reviewed.
 After merging the changes, it could take again several hours/days before your changes appear on `master` branch.

-### What If I Want to Submit my Work that is still in progress?
+**Q2.
+What if I want to submit my Work that is Still In Progress?**

 You can do it.
 But please use one of these two prefixes to let reviewers know about the state of your work: